2017 Point-in-Time Count (PIT) | January 26-29, 2017

 Each January, the Department of Housing and Urban Development (HUD) requires a Point-In-Time Count of persons who are experiencing homelessness.
 The count helps HUD assess the progress being made toward ending homelessness nationally and it informs their appropriations requests to Congress.
 Locally, the Count helps understand the extent of homelessness in the community and determine which resources are needed to address it.

-The count will be coordinated by the Boise City/Ada County Continuum of Care, and volunteers are needed to help.
+The count was coordinated by the Boise City/Ada County Continuum of Care.

 To volunteer or for more information about the count, contact Stephanie Day at firstname.lastname@example.org or 208-570-6845.